Khangtran94/Khangtran94/README.md

 - 🌱 I’m currently learning **Deep Learning**

+  - I am a highly skilled CAE Engineer with over 6 years of experience at a respected Japanese company.

+    - BUT THEN .....
+My passion for data-driven decision-making led me to explore Data Science, where I earned 3 key certifications on DataCamp within a year.

+      - My engineering background provides a strong foundation in numerical analysis and problem-solving, which complements my newly acquired data analysis skills.

 - Certifications
     * Data Scientist Professional Certification | DataCamp | September 2023
     * Data Engineer Associate Certification | DataCamp | September 2023